 - People who are mobility impaired

-- People who are blind or visually impaired
+- People who are visually impaired or blind

-- People who are deaf or hearing impaired
+- People who are hearing impaired or deaf

 Ask before you help

-Just because someone has a disability, don’t assume they need help.
-Adults with disabilities want to be treated as independent people.
+Just because someone has an impairment, don’t assume they need help.
+Disabled adults with disabilities want to be treated as independent people.
 Offer assistance only if the person appears to need it.
-And if they do what help, just ask how, before you act.
+And if they do want help, just ask how, before you act.

 Be sensitive about physical contact